lampholder/termcast.me/README.md

 ## Current state:

-The happy path is actually working pretty well now.
+termcast is in alpha but the happy path is actually working pretty well.
 There are still some issues, but they mostly pertain to the running of the server.

-It shouldn't be too hard for you to run your own instance of the server, but there's no good documentation for that yet.
+Relying on my server running at termcast.me for mission critical procedures is... not recommended.
+The server is currently a Single Point of Failure, and could go down at any time.

 ## Usages of the installed script